sanketmote/COVID19-Data-Analysis/README.md

 2.pip install seaborn
 3.pip install numpy
 4.pip install matplotlib

 ```
 and run code.

+# Code

+You can use these code to analyse and visualize covid19 data for each country.

 Here is link for COVID19-Data-Analysis code (all code is in python)

 https://github.com/sanketmote/COVID19-Data-Analysis-and-Visualization/blob/master/covid19_analyisis.py

+# Contribute

+If you spot any inaccuracy please file an issue on github

+Contribution in  the form of a Pull Request are welcomed